 Sitting is a repetitive activity.
 That sounds counterintuitive because we associate sitting with inactivity.
 In reality sitting increases the pressure placed on the discs of our spine, causes the surrounding muscles to weaken, and promotes poor posture.
 When done over weeks, months, and years the impact of the pressure on your body can become permanent.

-The solution requires a careful look at your daily activities, how to accomplish them creating less stress on your body and by using series of stretches and exercises specific to you.
+The solution requires a careful look at your daily activities, how to accomplish them creating less stress on your body, and by using a series of stretches and exercises specific to you.
 Your goal is to reduce pressure on your spine, strengthen associated muscles and increase postural awareness.

 Healthy Sitting Tips:

 - Evaluate your workstation including your chair.
 A well-fitting chair and an ergonomic workstation will minimize unnecessary stress.

 - Set a timer and take a 1-2 minute break at least every 30 minutes.